KineticMaintenance/m920q-dual-NVME/README.md

 This mod should work for M720Q as well.<br>
 Budget/cost - under 20EUR for all SMD components and edge connector.<br>
 This hardware mod is not difficult but requires proper tools and good experience with soldering.<br>
-I hope this will be usefull.<br><br>
+I hope this will be useful.<br><br>

-I do not provide professional services, however, feel free to reach out if you have any chalenges or questions related to this project.
+I do not provide professional services, however, feel free to reach out if you have any challenges or questions related to this project.
 <br><br>

 ### Useful links: